walezbee/AzureFunMigration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

     ![Screenshot showing an Azure Migrate assessment overview for the SmartHotel application.](images/Exercise1/assessment-overview.png)

-9. Select on **Edit properties**.
+9. Select **Edit properties**.
 Note how you can now modify the assessment properties you chose earlier.
 Change a selection of settings, and **Save** your changes.
 After a few moments, the assessment report will update to reflect your changes.

-10. Select on **Azure readiness** (either the chart or the left-nav).
+10. Select **Azure readiness** (either the chart or the left-nav).
 Note that for each VM, a specific concern is listed regarding the readiness of the VM for migration.

     ![Screenshot showing the Azure Migrate assessment report on the VM readiness page, with the VM readiness for each VM highlighted.](images/Exercise1/readiness.png)

-11. Select on **Unsupported boot type** for **smarthotelweb1**.
+11. Select **Unsupported boot type** for **smarthotelweb1**.
 A new browser tab opens showing Azure Migrate documentation.
-Search for 'Unsupported boot type' and note that the issue relates to EFI boot not being supported, and the recommendation to migrate using Azure Migrate Server Migration, which will convert the boot type to BIOS.
+Search for **Unsupported boot type** and note that the issue relates to EFI boot not being supported, and the recommendation to migrate using Azure Migrate Server Migration, which will convert the boot type to BIOS.

     ![Screenshot of Azure documentation showing troubleshooting advice for the 'Unsupported boot type' issue.
 It states that EFI boot is not supported in Azure, and suggests using Azure Migrate Server Migration for Azure migration since this will convert the boot type to BIOS.](images/Exercise1/unsupported-boot-type-doc.png)

-12. Return to the portal browser tab to see details of the issue, and once again the suggested to migrate using Azure Migrate Server Migration.
+12. Return to the portal browser tab to see details of the issue, and once again the suggestion to migrate using Azure Migrate Server Migration.
 (The 'Suggestion' text referring to Azure Site Recovery reflects that Azure Migrate: Server Migration uses Azure Site Recovery under the hood as the migration engine.)

     ![Screenshot of Azure documentation showing troubleshooting advice for the 'Unsupported boot type' issue.
 It suggests using Azure Migrate: Server Migration for Azure migration since this will convert the boot type to BIOS.](images/Exercise1/unsupported-boot-type-portal.png)